-Social Media Marketing is the Mainstay of B2B Marketers
+Social Media Marketing Campaign is the Mainstay of B2B Marketers

 (Image source: contentmarketinginstitute.com)

 The reason for this is because social media marketing works.
 A recent report by Hotwire and Vanson Bourne reveals that social media has become a very important part of the B2B decision-making process – and this has implications for your SaaS marketing efforts.

 However, there is something of a surprise in the research.
 Most B2B marketers consider LinkedIn and Twitter to be their “go-to” channels for digital B2B marketing.
 But when 1,000 decision-makers were asked which one social media channel they’d turn to for more information regarding a purchasing decision, 24% cited Facebook as their number one choice.

 The report suggests that the reason for this is that B2B decision-makers spend more time on Facebook (18 days a month) than they do on other platforms (13 days a month for both Twitter and LinkedIn).

 Facebook has indeed become a truly business-friendly platform and is among the platforms with the most active social media users – we must take note of this when planning our SaaS social media marketing strategies.
 Everyone takes their work home with them these days – perhaps, even, unwittingly.

 Indeed, the report reveals that 51% of senior marketers and 39% of IT decision makers think they will be making more use of Facebook to help with making purchase decisions in the coming twelve months – so we can only expect this trend to continue.

 5 SaaS Social Media Marketing Ideas to Increase Sales

 Just having a social media presence, of course, is not enough the reap the full benefits of SaaS social media marketing.

 To reach full potential, we need a SaaS marketing strategy, complete with plenty of ideas that we can test on our audiences as we strive for higher sales and more sign-ups.